sdclibbery/bmt/README.md

 x When limit buy or sell, create 2x or 3x limit take profit x Show which orders have triggered x CaNcel all
-* Maybe build risk/reward steps into the open flow to slow things down and enforce process
+* Stop etc levels respond to leverage
+* Allow setting leverage as cmd line option
+* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding
+ * Need to calculate qty different for other symbols: need to use BTC->USD price to calculate qty ??
+Need to understand first; numbers aren't adding up
+ * Should use half of available wallet balance, not half of total
 * Log order fills (can do by checking order ids against trade stream?)
 * Log position close with pnl
 * Log wallet history events?
+* Rewrite BS indicators not to store every single order, and to show a history graph rather than multiple averages
 * Retry 'system overloaded' errors (or whatever they're called now)
-* Allow selecting an individual order and operate only on it
 * ?
-Cancel stop order if no positions are open
+Cancel stop/profit orders if no positions are open
-* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding
- * Need to calculate qty different for other symbols: need to use BTC->USD price to calculate qty ??
-Need to understand first; numbers aren't adding up
- * Should use half of available wallet balance, not half of total
-* Rewrite BS indicators not to store every single order, and to show a history graph rather than multiple averages
-* Use ParticipateDoNotInitiate for opening position, and retry if fails?
 * Candle graphs
 * Can set 'take profit' order and adjust its price
 * Can half close open position